aaronmcadam/deathwish/README.md

 ### Back end

-The back end could be a deployed with as a standard Node.js application.
+The back end could be a deployed with serverless or docker as a standard Node.js application.

 Some concerns to note are: